Location and timetable

 New and emerging researchers: Financial support

-Thanks to the generosity of the Alexander von Humboldt Foundation, we guarantee funding up to the following limits to support your participation.
+Thanks to the generosity of the Alexander von Humboldt Foundation, and the NZ Ministry of Business, Innovation & Employment, we guarantee funding up to the following limits to support your participation.

-- NZ$300 as a contribution to your local costs in Wellington.
+- NZ$350 as a contribution to your local costs in Wellington.

-- NZ$500 to cover travel costs from Australia.
+- NZ$500 as a contribution to travel costs from Australia.

 Payments will be made on production of receipts and after the meeting.
 We also waive the cost to you of attending the two associated dinners.
 As part of registration, we ask for a contribution of NZ$50 to demonstrate your commitment to taking part.